 Network Troubleshooting Best Practices

-To make troubleshooting as efficient and painless as possible, it’s also important to have some best practices in place.
+To make troubleshooting as efficient as possible, it’s very important to have best practices in place.
 As you work through the steps to try to solve network issues, following these network troubleshooting best practices can help streamline the process and avoid unnecessary or redundant efforts.

 My preferred monitoring software is SolarWinds® Network Performance Monitor (NPM).
 It’s a well-designed tool with features to support network troubleshooting issues in an efficient and thorough way.
 It allows you to clearly baseline your network behavior, so you have good data on what your network should look like and how it usually performs, and it includes advanced alerting features so you don’t receive floods of alerts all the time.
 You can customize the software to alert you to major issues, choose the timing of alerts, and define the conditions under which alerts occur.

 ©2023 SolarWinds Worldwide, LLC.
 All rights reserved.

 Other NPM features include NetPath™ network path analysis, which lets you see your network topology and performance pathways, and PerfStack™, which allows you to compare different performance metrics against each other, as well as historical data.
 With these tools, you can see which performance issues may be interlinked and troubleshoot the root cause faster.
 NPM also comes with tools like Wi-Fi sniffer, software for monitoring load balancers, switches, and firewalls, as well as wireless issues and coverage, all of which enables you to keep an eye on the overall health of your network and quickly pinpoint and fix issues as soon as they arise.

 Troubleshooting Network Issues Conclusions